 The first layer is the base layer.
 This is the layer closest to your body and it needs to have the ability to wick away any moisture from your skin.

-It includes the underwear, a close fitting shirt and tights.
-Their main aim is to keep you dry and warm.
+Base layers include the long underwear, a close fitting shirt and tights.
+Their main aim is to keep you dry and to stay warm.

 Some common materials for this layer are: